dbosk/otpkx/README.md

 ```

 You can find the camera-ready version of the [paper][1] and the [slides][2]
 under releases.
-The published version of the paper is available in
+The published version of the paper is available from
 [SpringerLink][3].

 [1]: https://github.com/dbosk/otpkx/releases/download/v1.1/otpkx.pdf